chinchalinchin/scrilla/docs/source/wsgi-application/API.md

 5. <h2>/api/discount-dividend-model</h2>
     <b>Description</b><br>
+    Returns the discount dividend model price for the given list of equities.
+Historical dividend prices are regressed against the distribution date and this linear equation is used to project future dividend cash flows.
+An additional parameter <i>discount</i> (see below) can be used to specify the rate used to discount the modeled future dividend cash flows.<br><br>

     <b>Additional Query Parameters</b><br>
     - <i>discount</i>: Optional.
 The rate of return used to discount future dividend payments.
 If nothing is provided, the function will default to the cost of equity capital as estimated by the CAPM model.<br><br>